Pre-Health Promotion and Education

 Associate of Arts

-Why study Pre-Health Education?
+Why study Pre-Health Promotion and Education?

 The Health Education (Pre) program is an associate degree program designed for students who, after obtaining the associate degree, plan to transition to the baccalaureate program in health education in UC's College of Education, Criminal Justice, and Human Services (CECH).